-Asian shares dip despite Wall St rally; eyes on Fed chair
+Global shares dip despite Wall St rally; eyes on Fed chair

-TOKYO (AP) — Asian shares declined Wednesday as markets shrugged off a Wall Street rally and awaited congressional testimony by Federal Reserve Chair Jerome Powell.
+TOKYO (AP) — Global shares declined Wednesday as markets shrugged off a Wall Street rally and awaited congressional testimony by Federal Reserve Chair Jerome Powell.

+European benchmarks fell in early trading after shares in Asia finished lower, including in Japan, Australia, South Korea and China.
+U.S. futures were also down.

 Stocks have been mostly sliding in recent weeks as investors adjust to higher interest rates that the Federal Reserve and other central banks are increasingly doling out to temper record-high inflation.
 Investors are worried that the Fed risks slowing economic growth too much and bringing on a recession.